-In February this year I built a tiny second Proxmox Host with the ASRock DeskMini A300 and the following parts.
+In February this year I built a tiny second Proxmox Host using an ASRock DeskMini A300 and the following parts.
 I chose an AMD Ryzen 5 3400G (with integrated APU) CPU.

 As HTPC I always used a RaspberryPi 3 running LibreElec (Kodi) with the Jellyfin for Kodi Plugin to access my media.
 But the the Raspberry reached its limits when it comes to 4k content or 10bit Audio lines.
 So why not use the DeskMini A300 as Proxmox Host and also as HTPC?
 It has enough power to play all types of media and even some steam games would run on it.